Fujifilm X-Pro2 vs Nikon Df

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-Pro2 and Nikon Df and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X-Pro2 offers wifi support, while the Df does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the X-Pro2 and the Df are recent models that are part of the current product line-up.
-The X-Pro2 replaced the earlier Fujifilm X-Pro1, while the Df does not have a direct predecessor.
+The X-Pro2 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the Df has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the Df from Nikon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-Pro2 or the Nikon Df – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.